ibNez/Arcane-Realms/README.md

 This build adds a Chat panel (press **C**) that talks to `/llm` on the server (Ollama if running, stub otherwise), and keeps the improved input (WASD + arrows + click-to-move; keys cancel click-to-move immediately).

+See the [API reference](docs/API.md) for available REST routes and WebSocket messages.

 ## Run (Dev)
 1) Server
    ```bash